jasongoodwin/authentikat-jwt/README.md

 Parsing a Token
 ---------------

-Pasing a Token is also simple thanks to an extractor.
+Parsing a Token is also simple thanks to an extractor.
 You just pattern match against the jwt string.
-You will get the a JwtHeader, a JwtClaimsSetJvalue (json4s AST) and the signature.
+You will get the a JwtHeader, a JwtClaimsSetJValue (json4s AST) and the signature.
 We can import some implicits to pimp out the object and give it some extra functionality.
 Here is an example that will give you back the claims in a scala.util.Try[Map[String, String]].
 (It will fail if the json tree is not flat.)